ABOUT ASSOCIATE MEMBERSHIP

 - A dedicated role play facility with recording capability or a means to conduct and record role plays using technology.

 - A maximum of 30 students in entry-level sales classes, maximum of 20 students in advanced classes when the course syllabus includes role playing (Exceptions can be granted for maximum class size if the applicant can demonstrate significant rigorous and / or experimental components to the course content),

 - Associate Members must provide a memo drafted by the Dean of the College indicating that there is an established, recognized sales program entity within the College (i.e., a recognized center or institute) and that the goal of the sales program is to move from an Associate Member to Full Member as outlined in the USCA criteria within 60 months.
 The memo would specifically indicate a timeline to achieve Full Membership.

 - Associate members must progress to Full Membership by the end of fifth year (60 months) after becoming a USCA Associate Member.

 a.
 USCA will offer all Associate Members a mentor.
 The goal of the mentorship will be to aid Associate Members in the development of the sales program to the level of Full Membership.

 b.
 At the end of two years, Associate Members will have a virtual (not face-to-face) meeting with the USCA President to review progress toward Full Membership.

 c.
 At the end of five years the goal of each Associate Member is to apply for Full Membership or withdraw from the alliance.
 For those programs that are unable to achieve Full Membership status, special circumstances will be reviewed by the USCA President and the Executive Board.
 Exceptions will be considered if the sales program is in good standing and has made considerable improvement towards Full Membership.

 d.
 For those Associate Members that have been granted an exception from Full Member status at the end of five years, the USCA annual fee will be reassessed.

-For more information on USCA membership, please contact the Membership Committee Chair.
+For more information on USCA membership, contact April Schofield, Membership Committee Chair.